Pigmentation problems are common in New Zealand because of our very high UV exposure.

 Sun exposure following some cosmetics can cause a phototoxic reaction where the chemical substance absorbs UV light.
 The resulting pigmentation extends where sun and cosmetic use have coincided, for example down the neck, often more on the right side in countries that drive on the left.

-Melasma is more stubborn to treat than freckles or age spots because the melanocytes have become sensitized and continue to produce extra pigment with even the slightest hint of sun.
+Melasma is more stubborn and unpredictable to treat than freckles or age spots because the melanocytes have become sensitized and continue to produce extra pigment with even the slightest hint of sun.
 Sun protection is an essential part of treatment.

 Frequently Asked Questions About Melasma